-Within the BNIM process interviews begin with a 'SQUIN' (Single Question aimed at Inducing Narrative).
-For the eight interviews I conducted I formulated my own 'SQUIN' using an advisory template (Wengraf, 2001, p.
+During the initial interview stage of my research, BNIM was highly effective.
+I had formulated a 'SQUIN' (Single Question aimed at Inducing Narrative) using an advisory template (Wengraf, 2001, p.
 111) that aims at eliciting open narrative, rather than utilising structured or semi-structured questions.
 I used my SQUIN at the start of all my research interviews, staying as close as possible to these words on every occasion:

-Please tell me the story of.....'s death...all the events and experiences that have been important to you personally.
+"Please tell me the story of.....'s death...all the events and experiences that have been important to you personally.
 Begin wherever you like.
 I'll just listen, I won't interrupt.
-I will just take some notes for afterwards.
+I will just take some notes for afterwards."

-The open invitation provided by the SQUIN was invaluable in allowing parents to frame their own stories and to tell these freely 'from beginning to end' (Riches & Dawson, 1996, p.
+'The open invitation provided by the SQUIN was invaluable in allowing parents to frame their own stories and to tell these freely 'from beginning to end' (Riches & Dawson, 1996, p.
 363).
-Despite my initial concern about the limited scope for my own interventions, in practice this seemed to enable parents to enter a narrative space where they were almost unconscious of my presence.
+Despite my initial concern about the limited scope for prompting, or my own interventions, in practice this seemed to enable parents to enter a narrative space where they were almost unconscious of my presence.
 If, on occasion, I did interrupt or make my presence known, this invariably distracted them and altered the course of their narrative flow.